- (0)20 3929 9046 (sales only)

 Typed comparison questions

-Teachers could also use these tests for class discussion.
+Teachers can also use these tests for class discussion.

-The results pages display the number of tests taken, the most recent date and time a test was taken, as well as percentages in all the different tests and quizzes.
-Notice also the total and average columns.
+Notice the total and average columns.
 Class results can be exported to spreadsheets.
 Individual result sheets can be printed.

 There is a complete course on music reading in Focus on Sound.